 During one of our recent projects, we noticed something odd.
-The website at hand, a shop/blog selling organic products, had over 50% of all pageviews coming from Google Pinterest.
+The website at hand, a shop/blog selling organic products, had over 50% of all page views coming from Google Pinterest.

 Social engagement and communication

-With the rise of social networks like Facebook and Twitter (who remembers Myspace?) the question arises whether it would be possible to build that social network solely around your website as well.
+With the rise of social networks like Facebook and Twitter (who remembers Myspace?) the question arises whether it’s possible to build that social network solely around your website as well.
 So without the use of social platforms like Twitter and Instagram.
 I think only a few sites have been able to do so sofar.
 IMDB for example seems to have a solid base of frequent visitors.
 Several online news sites have, and perhaps a number of technology and gossip blogs.

 With the expected ongoing growth of social networks as a whole, the entire internet is becoming more and more personal.
 And as a result of that, so should websites.
 Some websites are able to make that happen on the site itself.
 But the majority of websites simply need social networks to take their site to the next, user-focused level.